bruce-hill/blang/README.md

 def sing_bottles_song(n:Int)
     for i in n..0
         when i is 0
-            $puts "No more bottles of beer on the wall! :(" is 1
+            say "No more bottles of beer on the wall! :(" is 1
-            $puts "One last bottle of beer on the wall" else
+            say "One last bottle of beer on the wall" else
-            $puts "$i bottles of beer on the wall" between
+            say "$i bottles of beer on the wall" between
-        $puts "Take one down, pass it around... "
+        say "Take one down, pass it around... "

 sing_bottles_song 99